What is bail?

 - you were already on a release and now you’re facing new, unrelated criminal charges

-- you were already on a release and you didn’t follow your conditions, and have been charged with failure to comply
+- you were already on a release and you didn’t follow your conditions, and have been charged with

 - you were charged with certain serious offences